ultravideo/CiThruS2/README.md

 If you are using CiThruS2 in your research **with a focus on ground vehicles and traffic**, please cite the following paper:

-`E. Gałązka, T. T. Niemirepo, and J. Vanne, “CiThruS2: Open-source photorealistic 3D framework for driving and traffic simulation in real time,” in Proc.
+`A. Leppäaho, P. Sjövall, G. Gautier, and J. Vanne, “CiThruS2: Open-source simulation framework for vision-based ADAS development,” in Proc.
 IEEE Int.
-Conf. on Intelligent Transportation Systems, Indianapolis, Indiana, USA, Sept.
-2021. `
+Automated Vehicle Validation Conf., Baden-Baden, Germany, Sep.—Oct.
+2025. `

 If you are using CiThruS2 in your research **with a focus on UAVs/drones**, please cite the following paper: